 If you love crispy roast potatoes, you’re going to love this recipe.
 Goose fat gives the potatoes a wonderful rich flavour without compromising on a fluffy inside and crunchy exterior.
 The recipe couldn’t be easier as you need just two ingredients and a generous sprinkling of salt for seasoning.

 - 2kg (4½lb) large potatoes for roasting (eg, Maris Piper, King Edwards, Desiree or Kestrel), peeled and cut into chunks

 - 4 tbsp goose fat

-Put the potatoes into a large pan of cold water, bring to the boil and then cook for 8 minutes until tender.
+- Put the potatoes into a large pan of cold water, bring to the boil and then cook for 8 minutes until tender.
+A cutlery knife should easily be inserted into the outer 1cm of the potato.
 Drain well, keeping the water for cooking the other vegetables or making the stock for the gravy later on.
-(For a really good turkey gravy recipe, click here.)
+Steam dry for a couple of minutes.

-Meanwhile, set the oven to Gas Mark 6 or 200°C. Spoon the goose fat into a large, shallow roasting tin and put in the oven for at least 10 minutes to heat up.
+- Meanwhile, set the oven to 200C (180C fan, Gas 6).
+Spoon the goose fat into a large, shallow roasting tin and put in the oven for at least 10 minutes to heat up.

-Top tip for making Goose fat roast potatoes
+Top tips for making goose fat roast potatoes

 Always heat the fat and the roasting tray before you add the parboiled potatoes to it.
 This is non-negotiable for perfect crisp roasties.

 Can you prep goose fat roast potatoes ahead?